-A reduction of alcohol in the wine can take place by means of various physical and / or chemical processes.
-Especially in southern areas, this is a relatively common practice with the aim of aromatic and less alcoholic wines.
-The simplest and cheapest form is the addition of fruit juice or grape juice, resulting in the production of Cooler is applied, or by water (routes).
-A certain alcohol content can also be stopped by stopping fermentation by cooling, which is practiced especially in Italy for simple wines.
-The result is sweet, sparkling and low-alcohol wines.
-In most cases, thermal separation processes such as vacuum distillation (vacuum rectification) are used.
+A reduction in alcohol in wine can be achieved using various physical and / or chemical processes.
+Especially in southern regions, this is a relatively common practice with the aim of aromatic and less alcohol-heavy wines.
+The simplest and cheapest form is the addition of fruit juice or grape juice, which is in the production of Cooler is applied, or by water (stretch).
+A certain one alcohol content can also be done by stopping the fermentation by means of cooling, which is practiced especially in Italy with simple wines.
+The result is sweet, tangy and low-alcohol wines.
+Thermal separation processes such as vacuum distillation (vacuum rectification) are mostly used.

-The boiling point of pure ethanol is about 78 ° Celsius, which is indeed in the distillation is exploited.
-However, this temperature would be too high for the purpose of alcohol reduction, since valuable flavorings would be lost.
-Therefore, this is done at a reduced pressure of 0.07 to 0.15 bar (otherwise 1 bar) in the temperature range of 30 to 60 ° Celsius to keep a material change as low as possible.
-The residence time and temperature should be as low as possible.
-Other methods include electrodialysis, High-pressure extraction, filtration (Nanofiltration, ultrafiltration), osmosis (Reverse osmosis, osmotic distillation), pervaporation and Spinning Cone Column, The specifications regarding the permitted procedures differ in the countries.
-In Austria, the relevant provision states that the "methods are not expressly specified but suitable methods are vacuum distillation and reverse osmosis".
+The boiling point of pure ethanol is around 78 ° Celsius, which is the case with the distillation is exploited.
+However, this temperature would be too high for the purpose of alcohol reduction, since it would be valuable flavorings would be lost.
+Therefore, this is done at a reduced pressure of 0.07 to 0.15 bar (otherwise 1 bar) in the temperature range of 30 to 60 ° Celsius in order to keep material changes as low as possible.
+The dwell time and temperature should be as short as possible.
+Other procedures include electrodialysis High pressure extraction filtration (Nanofiltration, ultrafiltration), osmosis (Reverse osmosis, osmotic distillation), pervaporation and Spinning cone column, The requirements regarding the permitted procedures vary from country to country.
+In Austria, the relevant provision is that the "process is not explicitly specified, but suitable methods are vacuum distillation and reverse osmosis".

-For the production of alcohol-free wine is not considered as basis grape but already used fermented wine with a "normal" alcohol content between 9 and 14% vol. This must then be withdrawn in an additional step, the alcohol.
-So he went through the same stages of development as normal wine and contains all after the alcohol reduction flavorings, For this reason, it retains at best the character of the original wine but just with an alcohol content of only 0.5% or less, which of course, the taste changes somewhat.
+The basis for the production of non-alcoholic wine is not grape, but already fermented wine with a "normal" alcohol content between 9 and 14% vol. The alcohol must then be withdrawn from this in an additional step.
+It has gone through the same stages of development as normal wine and contains all of it even after alcohol reduction flavorings, For this reason, at best it retains the character of the original wine with an alcohol content of only 0.5% or less, which of course changes the taste somewhat.

-Low-alcohol wine is produced either as non-alcoholic wine or by blending de-alcoholised wine with regular wine.
-The alcohol content must be more than 0.5%, but may not exceed 5.0% vol. Both types of wine may be used to produce unfermented sugar (ie residual sugar ) up to a maximum of 60 g / l of grape must, RTK (rectified concentrated grape must) or sugar (Beet sugar) are added.
-Likewise, in both the addition of carbonic acid and vegetable aromatics.
+A low-alcohol wine is either made like non-alcoholic wine or by blending de-alcoholised wine with normal wine.
+The alcohol content must be more than 0.5%, but may not exceed 5.0% vol. Both types of wine may be used to produce fermented sugar (i.e. residual sugar ) up to a maximum of 60 g / l grape must, RTK (rectified concentrated grape must) or sugar (Beet sugar) can be added.
+Likewise, the addition of carbonic acid and vegetable aromatics allowed.

-On the label this is de-alcoholized by the hints, low in alcohol or flavored declare accordingly.
+On the label is this de-alcoholized, low-alcohol or by the instructions flavored to declare accordingly.
 More details about origin (only the land of the grape harvest is allowed), varieties and vintage are not allowed.
-A "de-alcoholized wine" may be called "alcohol-free" as well as non-alcoholic beer, if the alcohol content is less than 0.5% vol or 4 g / l.
-Complete dealcoholization is not required despite the claim "non-alcoholic".
-The term "without alcohol" may only carry a food if the alcohol content is 0.0% vol. For wines, this may never be the case for technological reasons.
+A "dealcoholized wine" as well as non-alcoholic beer can be called "non-alcoholic" if the alcohol content is below 0.5% vol or 4 g / l.
+A complete dealcoholization is not mandatory despite the statement "non-alcoholic".
+The expression "without alcohol" may only be used on a food if the alcohol content is 0.0% vol. For technology reasons, this can never be the case for wines.

-However, the residual alcohol content has, according to scientific studies, no disadvantageous, hazardous Effect on the organism, it corresponds approximately to that of various fruit juices and is even below the alcohol content of various foods such as kefir and even pastry.
-However, non-alcoholic wines or beers with an alcohol content of up to 0.5% may be dangerous for an alcoholic.
-This is not only a question of alcohol content, but also of mental health.
-There is no universally valid limit from which it becomes "dangerous" (see below alcoholism ).
+However, according to scientific studies, the residual alcohol content has no disadvantageous hazardous Effect on the organism, it corresponds approximately to that of various fruit juices and is even lower than the alcohol content of various foods such as kefir and even pastries.
+However, alcohol-free wines or beers with an alcohol content of up to 0.5% can also be dangerous for an alcohol addict.
+But that's not just a question of alcohol content, it's also a matter of mental health.
+There is no generally applicable limit from which it becomes "dangerous" (see under alcoholism ).

-Within the EU, wines may not exceed 20% vol alcohol content be reduced.
-This can only be done by separation techniques such as distillation.
-Spinning Cone Column and osmosis or membrane techniques like pervaporation be achieved.
-The method must not be used for wines, the other organoleptic Have defects.
-The removal of alcohol from wine must not be accompanied by a change in the sugar content in the wine grape respectively.
-Of course, the minimum alcohol content requirements must be met.
-Another but preventive application is the desiccation of grape must.
-The addition of water to grape must or wine (as in Overseas usual) is prohibited in the EU.
+Within the EU, wines may have a maximum of 20% vol alcohol content be reduced.
+This can only be done using separation techniques such as distillation.
+Spinning cone column and osmosis or membrane techniques like pervaporation can be achieved.
+The procedure must not be used for wines, the other organoleptic Have defects.
+The removal of alcohol from wine must not be accompanied by a change in the sugar content in the grape respectively.
+The requirements regarding minimum alcohol content must of course be observed.
+Another, but preventive, application is the desugarization of the grape must.
+The addition of water with grape must or wine (as in Overseas usual) is prohibited in the EU.

-By means of appropriate preliminary tests, the "optimum alcohol content" is determined beforehand.
-At this level, also known as the “sweet spot”, the wine reaches as perfect as possible harmony between Aroma. fruitiness and taste, A small batch of the wine with a very high alcohol content is partly dealcoholated.
-Then, a series of wines with gradual differences in alcohol content is created over up to ten blends in small increments from 0.1 to 0.2% vol. These will be then sensory tasted and tasted the "best" wine.
-Then the reduction is made to this ideal degree for the total amount.
+The "optimal alcohol content" is determined beforehand by means of appropriate preliminary tests.
+At this level, also known as the “sweet spot”, the wine achieves the most perfect possible harmony between Aroma. fruitiness and taste, A small batch of the wine with a very high alcohol content is partially dealcoholized.
+Then a series of wines with gradually different alcohol content is created over up to ten blends in small increments of 0.1 to 0.2% vol. Then these will sensory tasted and the taste "best" wine determined.
+Then the reduction to this ideal level for the total quantity takes place.

-Complete listings of the numerous vinification measures and cellar techniques, as well as the various wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+Complete lists of the numerous vinification measures or cellar techniques, as well as the various types of wine, sparkling wine and distillate regulated by wine law are under the keyword winemaking contain.
+There is extensive wine law information under the keyword wine law,